roninbar/ip-tcp-http/README.md

 -   To establish two-way communications between two processes (either on the same computer or on different computers) one has to start first and wait for the other to connect to it.
 -   The process that starts first is considered to be the _server_ and the other one the _client_.
--   After communication is established, the transport layer doesn't impose any roles on the connected parties.
+-   After the initial connection is established, the transport layer doesn't impose any roles on the connected parties.
 In particular, either side may choose to terminate the connection.
 -   Possible ways to organize communications:
     -   Peer-to-peer (P2P):
         ```mermaid
         graph LR;
-        P1[Peer] --- P2[Peer]
+        P1[Process #1] --- P2[Process #2]
         ```
         Notable example: BitTorrent.
     -   One server concurrently serving multiple clients: